Les Holden: Post-war career and legacy

-Holden continued flying commercially, and is credited with making—in September 1931—possibly the first flight from Sydney to New Guinea, where he started an air freight service.
+Holden became a national celebrity in April 1929 when he joined an aerial search of the north-western Australian wilderness and located Charles Kingsford Smith and Charles Ulm, after the pair had gone missing on a flight from Sydney to England in the Southern Cross.
+Two other searchers, Keith Anderson and Bob Hitchcock, were lost in their aircraft, Kookaburra.
+The media of the day later turned on Smith and Ulm, accusing them of a publicity stunt, and the Sydney Citizens' Relief Committee, which had commissioned the rescue operation, withheld payment of Holden's expenses.
+He continued flying commercially, and is credited with making, in September 1931, possibly the first flight from Sydney to New Guinea, where he started an air freight service.
 Returning to Sydney the following year, he established Holden's Air Transport.
-He also acquired two more aircraft for his New Guinea operations, a Waco and a Moth, to supplement the Canberra.
+He also acquired two more aircraft for his New Guinea operations, a Waco and a Moth, to supplement Canberra.

 On 18 September 1932, Holden was travelling as a passenger aboard a New England Airways DH.80 Puss Moth from Sydney to Brisbane when it crashed at Byron Bay in northern New South Wales, killing him instantly.
-The other occupants, pilot Ralph Virtue and the joint owner of the Canberra, Holden's schoolfriend Dr George Hamilton, also perished.
+The other occupants, pilot Ralph Virtue and the joint owner of the Canberra, Holden's schoolfriend George Hamilton, also died.
 Investigations determined that the Puss Moth, VH-UPM, had gone down as a result of wing failure caused by aileron flutter.
 A crowded memorial service for Holden and Hamilton took place at Sydney Church of England Grammar School on 20 September; they were cremated that afternoon at Rookwood Cemetery, where eighteen aircraft piloted by friends and associates of the pair overflew the chapel.

-Holden was survived by his wife and children.
+Holden, George Hamilton, and one of their schoolmates who had also recently died, Henry Braddon, were commemorated with a memorial stained-glass window at the Sydney Church of England Grammar School chapel in 1934.
+Holden was also honoured by Holden Street, built in the Sydney suburb of Maroubra in 1943.
 His father Hubert carried on operating Holden's Air Transport, floating it as a public corporation and serving as chairman.
-Les Holden, George Hamilton, and one of their schoolmates who had also recently died, Henry Braddon, were commemorated with a memorial stained-glass window at the Sydney Church of England Grammar School chapel in 1934.
-Holden was also honoured by Holden Street, built in the Sydney suburb of Maroubra in 1943.